Her Campus Logo Her Campus Logo

 Mt Holyoke '26

 Hi!
-My name is Emma and I'm a sophomore at Mount Holyoke College majoring in Film, Media, Theater and English.
+My name is Emma and I'm a junior at Mount Holyoke College majoring in Film, Media, Theater and English.
 I love writing about style, the performing arts, film, and literature.
 You can usually find me in the theatre or taking a walk while listening to music or an audiobook.
 When at home in Rhode Island, you can add watching TV or playing board games to that list, often accompanied by a cat or two.